I was recently notified that I’ve been named to Minnesota Monthly’s annual Top Doctors listing. I appreciate the ongoing recognition from my peers.

-The feature will appear in the September/October issue, which hits newsstands on August 27th.
-We’ll post an update then. ✸
+The Top Doctors listing will appear in the September/October issue of Minnesota Monthly, which hits the newsstands on August 26th.
+Minnesota Monthly also maintains an online provider directory. ✸

 A virtual visit is an online appointment that supports social distancing, that is, unnecessary, in-person contact with others.
 These visits occur via Zoom for Healthcare, a secure, HIPAA-compliant platform.